facebook

 Orders placed before 12:00 are dispatched immediately | Free shipping over 80 EUR

-Mononucleosis is an infectious disease caused by the Epstein-Barr virus (EBV), which belongs to the herpes virus group.
-Although the name may evoke romantic notions, in reality, it is a serious illness that can have significant impacts on your health and daily life.
-This article will discuss what mononucleosis is, how it spreads, its symptoms, how it is diagnosed and treated, and how you can minimize the risk of infection.
+Mononucleosis is an infectious disease caused by the Epstein-Barr virus (EBV), which belongs to the herpesvirus family.
+Although the name may evoke romantic notions, it is actually a serious illness that can have significant impacts on your health and daily life.
+This article will discuss what mononucleosis is, how it is transmitted, its symptoms, how it is diagnosed and treated, and how you can minimize the risk of infection.

-Mononucleosis is a viral disease that most commonly occurs in teenagers and young adults.
+Mononucleosis is a viral disease most commonly found in adolescents and young adults.
 However, it can affect people of any age.
 EBV, which causes mononucleosis, is one of the most common human viruses.
-Most people encounter it during their lives, but not everyone develops mononucleosis.
+Most people encounter it during their lifetime, but not everyone develops mononucleosis.

 Try our natural products